ntta/unmatched-scraper/README.md

 - _Optional:_ Execute `npm run clear-db` to remove the generated database, as well as any associated database files including migration files.
 Migration files are not required at this stage, as the data source is already integrated into the project and we continuously import the data source into the latest prisma schema.
 - _Optional:_ Execute `npm run fresh-start` is a combined command of `npm start` and `npm run clear-db`

-## <a name="data-source"></a> Data Source
+## <a name="data-source"></a> 2.
+Data Source

-In this version, the app utilises JSON data files sourced from [Unmatched Maker](https://unmatched.cards) as the primary data source.These files are imported into the database after having been modified, potentially including the application of [Styled Strings](#styled-strings).
+In this version, the app utilises JSON data files sourced from [Unmatched Maker](https://unmatched.cards) as the primary data source.
+These files are imported into the database after having been modified, potentially including the application of [Styled Strings](#styled-strings).
 The JSON files are stored in `src/json` and include the following:

 - _boards.json_
 - _cards.json_
 - _decks.json_
 - _sets.json_

-## <a name="game-sets"></a> Game Sets
+## <a name="game-sets"></a> 3.
+Game Sets

 The Unmatched game system consists of numerous sets, each comprising one to four distinct decks.
 These decks contain individual fighters, each of which possesses a unique gameplay mechanism.
 The creation of a conventional relational database to store this information can present significant challenges and may necessitate schema modifications in the future.
 To address this complexity, the following section catalogues all existing Unmatched sets and highlights the distinctive gameplay mechanisms of each deck.